Most Popular Types of Welding Processes (2019)

 The main advantages of TIG welding

 TIG is a very versatile way of welding.
 It’s used in all places where you need a high quality, strong, clean, precise or aesthetically good weld.
 TIG welding is for the most part seen as the most acceptable welding technique used these days.
-The reason for this is that it brings on a pristinely clean weld that is nearly impossible to get with other welding processes.
-The method is most commonly used for welding stainless steel and aluminum because of an especially pleasing look and low heat input.
+The reason for this is that it brings on a pristinely clean weld that is nearly impossible to get with other welding methods.
+The method is most commonly used for welding aluminum (with AC current) and stainless steel because of an especially pleasing look and low heat input.
 It’s also used for pipes up to 5 mm wall thickness or for root passes on ticker pipes.

 Main disadvantages are a low speed of welding and hazardous welding fumes not from welding itself but from the material that is being welded, which is as we said is mainly stainless steel or aluminum.